itsamrit/DSA/Recursion and Dp/Readme.md

 👉We cant apply dp while dividing set into k subset with equal sum

+👉If u want to check whether a word1 matches with any subsequence of word2 then dont check each subsequence just run a loop if each char of word1 occur in word2 subsequencetly then ok otherwise not

 👉For count of subset if(subset with given conditions)return 1;
 if(boundry condition crossed)return 0;